-Cannabis oil extraction need not involve highly technical equipment.
-Lower grade oils can be produced by methods as simple as grating, straining, or grinding.
+You don’t always need highly technical equipment for cannabis oil extraction.
+Lower-grade oils can be produced by methods as simple as grating, straining, or grinding.
 The scraped cannabis segments are then heated under pressure to purify the oil.
 This simple method can easily be done with items most people have in their homes, but the manual labor and decreased quality in the results can be discouraging.

 This fairly simple form of extraction involves a solvent, such as alcohol.
 The solvent breaks down compounds within the plant, allowing for easy extraction.
 Subsequently, the mixture is warmed to allow the alcohol to evaporate.
 When done correctly, this method produces a pure, pleasant-tasting cannabis oil.
 However, there is a high risk of combustion during the evaporation process.